 - Biography description

 Congratulations!
-You have just learned how to modify your WordPress user profile and personal settings.
+You have just learned how to configure your user profile settings.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.

 Did you enjoy this tutorial?
-Please feel free to share this tutorial with anyone thinking of starting a business online using the links below.
+Please feel free to share this tutorial with other WordPress users using the social links below.